Can I get a Mortgage With A Debt Relief Order?

 The IVA is a formal solution available in England, Wales and Northern Ireland, making it a direct alternative for the DSO.
 You must work with an Insolvency Practitioner to calculate your surplus income, which is then proposed to your creditor as an affordable monthly payment.

 If approved, you will only have one, lower payment to make, your interest and fees are frozen, and your creditors will no longer be able to contact you.
-These payments generally continue for 6 years, before writing off the reminder of your debt.
+These payments generally continue for 6 years, before writing off the remainder of your debt.
 Most crucially for your house, you are never expected to sell your home; although you may be expected to release it’s equity to put towards your debt.

 - A Trust Deed: